integrations/terraform-provider-github/website/docs/r/actions_organization_secret.html.markdown

 ```

 NOTE: the implementation is limited in that it won't fetch the value of the
-`plaintext_value` field when importing.
-You may need to ignore changes for the
-`plaintext_value` as a workaround.
+`plaintext_value` or `encrypted_value` fields when importing.
+You may need to ignore changes for these as a workaround.